 - a.
 Retain and preserve primary materials, features, and surfaces that contribute to the historic character of a building or the overall District, such as brick, stone, granite, limestone, slate, concrete, concrete block, terra cotta, clay tile, painted steel or aluminum, and concrete stucco.
 Where possible, retain historic secondary materials as well, for example in exposed foundations and at copings and other details. - b.
-Clean masonry surfaces using the gentlest effective method when necessary to stop deterioration or to remove heavy soiling. - Use low pressure washing with detergents and scrub with natural bristle brushes.
-It is not appropriate to use destructive stripping or cleaning methods, such as sandblasting, power washing, high-pressure water blasting, or any other abrasive method that may cause deterioration (i.e. chipping, eroding, or wearing away) or change the color of the masonry or the mortar.
-Consult Preservation Brief Assessing Cleaning and Water-Repellent Treatments for Historic Masonry Buildings. - Repair masonry features, surfaces, and details using appropriate repair methods including re-pointing, consolidating, piecing in, and patching.
+Clean masonry surfaces using the gentlest effective method when necessary to stop deterioration or to remove heavy soiling. - c.
+Use low pressure washing with detergents and scrub with natural bristle brushes.
+The use of destructive stripping or cleaning methods, such as sandblasting, power washing, high-pressure water blasting, or any other abrasive method that causes deterioration (i.e. chipping, eroding, or wearing away) or changes the color of the masonry or the mortar is prohibited.
+Consult Technical Preservation Services Brief 1: Assessing Cleaning and Water-Repellent Treatments for Historic Masonry Buildings. - d.
+Repair masonry features, surfaces, and details using appropriate repair methods including re-pointing, consolidating, piecing in, and patching.
 Do not cover historic exterior materials with a new applied material, unless temporarily necessary to stabilize damaged areas or prevent further damage.
 New masonry surfaces in new construction may be painted or sealed.